Goldsmiths - University of London

 You should apply to do an ‘AVPhD’ in the same way as ‘normal’ PhD students – please see programme information.

-We will also need evidence that you have the appropriate technical skills to undertake the proposed practical work.
+We will also need to see evidence that you have the appropriate technical skills to undertake the proposed practical work.
 If your application is successful, you will get some expert support from supervisors and technical advisers, but no time-tabled technical tuition.
 We would therefore normally expect applicants to have had (and be able to demonstrate) a substantial amount of previous production experience in their chosen medium.

 Supervisors and examiners

 All PhD students at Goldsmiths routinely have a principal and a second supervisor.
 This is also true of AVPhD students, except that in this case it is most often a less uneven relationship, as one supervisor is normally a theory specialist, the other a member of staff with a relevant media practice background, and they operate as a team, frequently conducting joint supervision sessions.
 The practitioner supervisor will not necessarily have a PhD, but will be qualified by their expertise and specialist knowledge in the relevant field of media practice.
-The same criteria apply in the selection and appointment of examiners.
+The same criteria apply in the selection and appointment of the two examiners.

 Technical and other resources